t2o2/image-lambda/README.md

 # Advantage

-Helps you get away with the 250M limit with AWS Lambda
+Helps you get away with the 250M limit with AWS Lambda, e.g. pandas